 Protect Public Education Against the Charter Industry

-As a constituent who cares deeply about quality public education, I urge you to support increased transparency and accountability of the charter industry.
+Dear Legislator, As a constituent who cares deeply about quality public education, I urge you to oppose the executive budget proposals to increase funding to charter schools and the number of charter schools without ensuring transparency and accountability.

 Once you have completed your actions at left, you can choose to do even more: